 Tag Archives: energy

-The idea of “sustainability” has clearly taken root.
+The idea of sustainability has clearly taken root.
 The word appears frequently in print as well as Internet media, and national governments around the world have established agencies and programs devoted to it.
-There seems to be widespread agreement that the idea has something to do with energy supplies, environmental impact, and economic growth, and perhaps with social engagement and political stability as well, although the scope of what is to be sustained—individual well-being, national prosperity, global status quo, for example—seem to differ from one forum to another.
-However, there seems also to be a dawning realization that the idea’s application as a basis for guiding humanity’s actions may not be sustainable.
+There seems to be widespread agreement that the idea has something to do with energy supplies, environmental impact, and economic growth, and perhaps with inequality, social engagement and political stability, but the practical scope of the idea and meaning of the word seem to vary from one forum to another.

 An important early appearance of the meme, if not its initial source, is often attributed to the World Commission on Environment and Development, commonly known as the Brundtland Commission.
 This group of international experts was convened by the United Nations in 1983 to propose long-term environmental strategies for achieving sustainable development; recommend ways that concern for the environment may be translated into greater co-operation among countries; and help define shared perceptions, aspirational goals, a long-term agenda for action.
 The Commission’s 1987 report, Our Common Future suggested that “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
-Among the still-expanding literature on the subject, I have found no more cogent definition of the term.
+We lack agreement among nations, regions, and generations as to what may be our needs.

-To begin, the time scale for thinking about our sustainability far exceeds our abilities—politically, socially, historically, perhaps psychologically—to plan, take meaningful action, or even pay attention.
+In addition, the time scale for thinking about our sustainability far exceeds our abilities to plan and take meaningful action.
 Scientific evidence suggests that the biological genus of which humans are a part evolved into being and the first hominid use of stone tools began in Africa perhaps 2.5 to 3.5 million years ago.
 Evidence of homo sapiens sapiens, our particular species, dates back about 250,000 years.
 (In all of this, my phrasing is meant not to convey any skepticism, but rather to acknowledge that we rely entirely on inference from the limited data available to us to draw conclusions about past events and conditions.)

 • Use only renewable resources: No matter how large the supply reservoir may be, it will eventually be exhausted.

-• Eliminate all waste and pollution: What economists refer to as “residuals” are simply an indicator of inefficiencies in
+• Eliminate all waste and pollution: What economists refer to as residuals are simply an indicator of inefficiencies in a production processes.

 • Stabilize our population: Increasing humans’ wellbeing and chances of survival as individuals and as a species depends ultimately on enhancing labor productivity as well as on applying strictly the first two principles.